 33) On the line in front of each statement, enter the letter corresponding to the term that best fits that statement.
 You may use a letter more than once and some letters may not be used at all.

-A. Materials inventory E. Work in process inventory В. Service companies F. Manufacturing companies C. Merchandise inventory G. Merchandising companies D. Finished goods inventory typically have a single category of inventory G
+A. Raw materials inventory E. Work in process inventory B. Service companies F. Manufacturing companies C. Merchandise inventory G. Merchandising companies D. Finished goods inventory

+\\\\\ has a single category of inventory